 Include a statement detailing lost time and wages as a result of the accident.
 You should get a letter from your employer reflecting the lost time and the amount of lost wages or your pay level.

 If there are any other losses or damages you suffered as a result of the accident, make sure to indicate them as well.
-You should include intangible losses like pain and suffering, if applicable.
+You should include intangible losses like pain and suffering and an explanation of the many ways that the accident has affected your life and kept you from doing the things you enjoy, if applicable.

 Total Amount of Damages

-Calculate the amount of damages and demand the full settlement amount you are seeking to recover from the insurance company.
+Calculate the total amount of damages, and demand the full settlement amount you are seeking to recover from the insurance company.

 Attach any supporting documents that would verify your claims, such as medical records, bills, police reports, and photos.